fp-crypto/weiroll-py/README.md

 # weiroll-py

-weiroll-py is a planner for the operation-chaining/scripting language [weiroll](https://github.com/weiroll/weiroll) inspried by [weiroll.js](https://github.com/weiroll/weiroll.js).
+weiroll-py is a planner for the operation-chaining/scripting language [weiroll](https://github.com/weiroll/weiroll). weiroll-py is inspired by [weiroll.js](https://github.com/weiroll/weiroll.js).

 It provides an easy-to-use API for generating weiroll programs that can then be passed to any compatible implementation.